What Is Certiorari?

 Elk Grove Unified School District v.
 Newdow (2004)

-This case challenged the phrase “under God” in the Pledge of Allegiance.
-The Court denied certiorari based on standing, leaving the lower court’s ruling and the controversy unresolved.
+This pivotal case questioned the constitutionality of the phrase “under God” in the Pledge of Allegiance, raising important issues about the separation of church and state.
+The Court denied certiorari based on standing, which left the lower court’s ruling intact and the broader controversy unresolved.
+This decision highlighted the complexities surrounding religious expressions in public schools and the ongoing debates about the role of religion in government-sponsored activities.

 Korematsu-related challenges